altimin/WebFundamentals/src/content/en/fundamentals/accessibility/how-to-review.md

 your site.

 ## Wrapping Up
-Making accessibility audits a regular part of your team process, and doing these checks early and often, ensures that all users will be able to access the content of your site.
+Making accessibility reviews a regular part of your team process, and doing these checks early and often, can help improve the overall experience of using your site.
 Remember, good accessibility equals good UX!

 ### Additional Resources

 - [Web Accessibility by Google](https://bit.ly/web-a11y)
 - [Accessibility Fundamentals](/web/fundamentals/accessibility/)
 - [A11ycasts](https://www.youtube.com/playlist?list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g)